Ismael-Valenzuela/Telegram-Login-with-Playwright/README.md

   **(⚠️ Also make sure you are inside the clone folder ⚠️)**

 - You have 60 seconds to log-in.
-If you need more time, modify the script inside the tests files changing the values. **(⚠️ DO NOT CLOSE THE WINDOW, NOT EVEN IF YOU ALREADY LOGGED IN.
-JUST WAIT FOR THE TEST TO CLOSE IT AUTOMATICALLY ⚠️)**
+If you need more time, modify the script inside the tests files changing the values. **Once you log-in, the test will finish automatically**
-- Once you do this, a folder called **"telegram-session.json"** should be created inside the folder.
+- After that, the cookies will be saved inside a folder called **.env** inside your repository. **(⚠️ THAT IS YOUR SESSION OF TELEGRAM, BE SURE TO NOT SHARE ANY OF THE .ENV DATA ⚠️)**
 - After checking if the JSON is created.
 Enjoy making your tests with your account already logged executing this command:
   ```bash
   npx playwright test tests/already-logged.spec.ts